carnivuth/2nd_brain/pages/mobile_systems/IoT/IOT_PROTOCOLS.md

 index: 53
 ---

-# IoT PROTOCOLS
+# Iot protocols

 IoT communication protocol can be divided in 2 groups

-## WIRELESS COMMUNICATION PROTOCOLS
+## Wireless communication protocols

 layer 2 solutions that are used to communicate with the IoT nodes